Shipping to Australia

 Demurrage and Detention

-Going forward, customers in Australia will be offered Combined Demurrage & Detention for both export and import shipments.
-This means you will have one combined free time period and compensation for utilisation of equipment inside and outside of terminals or depots, referred to as Combined Demurrage & Detention.
+Customers in Australia will be offered combined Demurrage & Detention for both export and import shipments.
+This means you will have one combined free time period and compensation for utilisation of equipment inside and outside of terminals or depots.
+Combined demurrage & detention will be invoiced as detention.

 Demurrage means compensation incurred by customer for utilising equipment beyond the given free time inside the terminal.